50,000+ CA workers

 For approved alternative workweek schedules (like 4x10), overtime starts after the scheduled workday length.
 For a 10-hour day schedule, hours 10-12 are paid at 1.5x, hours beyond 12 at 2x, and any day worked outside the regular schedule may trigger overtime.
 Select 'Alternative Workweek' in our calculator for accurate calculations.

-Legal Disclaimer: This California overtime calculator 2026 provides estimates based on California Labor Code §510 and DLSE enforcement policies.
+⚠️ Legal Disclaimer (Updated February 2026): This California overtime calculator 2026 provides estimates based on California Labor Code §510 and DLSE enforcement policies.
 It is for informational purposes only and does not constitute legal advice.
 Overtime calculations may vary based on specific circumstances, exemptions, and court interpretations.
 For official determinations, consult the California Department of Industrial Relations or an employment attorney.
+Last updated: February 27, 2026 | Total content: 3,300+ words.